gngaweb3/the-vault/docs/vault-snapshot-system.md

   ON treasury_snapshots (captured_at DESC);
 ```

-No schema changes were required for v1.1 — the USDC balances are absorbed into the existing `base_assets_usd` and `yield_usd` columns, consistent with how the Vault Monitor Dashboard reports them.
+No schema changes were required — the USDC balances are absorbed into the existing `base_assets_usd` and `yield_usd` columns, consistent with how the Vault Monitor Dashboard reports them.

 ### Row Level Security